microsoft/vscode-docs/docs/java/java-testing.md

 #### Unmanaged folder

-If your project does not use any build tools, download the following JARs and add them to the project classpath (via setting `java.project.referencedLibraries`, check [Library configuration](/docs/java/java-project.md#library-configuration) for more information):
+If your project does not use any build tools, download the following JARs and add them to the project classpath (via setting `java.project.referencedLibraries`, check [Dependency management](/docs/java/java-project.md#dependency-management) for more information):

 - [junit.jar](https://search.maven.org/search?q=g:junit%20AND%20a:junit)
 - [hamcrest-core.jar](https://search.maven.org/artifact/org.hamcrest/hamcrest-core/1.3/jar)